awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 ```

 **Example Create Cross\-Region Read Replica in a VPC**
-This example creates a Read Replica in us\-west\-2 from a source DB instance in us\-east\-1\.
-The Read Replica is created in the VPC associated with the specified DB subnet group:
+This example creates a read replica in us\-west\-2 from a source DB instance in us\-east\-1\.
+The read replica is created in the VPC associated with the specified DB subnet group:
 For Linux, macOS, or Unix:

 ```